alparra/isrlz/README.md

 ```bash
 isrlz decompress [reference filename] [compressed source filename] [output filename]
 ```
-In order to access one or more characters of the original ```source file```` by its index, type:
+In order to access one or more characters of the original ```source file``` by its index, type:
 ```bash
 isrlz access [reference filename] [compressed source filename] [index] (optional)[range length]
 ```
 [range length] is optional in ACCESS action.
 By default, only 1 char is returned.

 In order to obtain information about the compression, you can use the action TEST.
-This action will return time measures for access queries (length 1 and length range), compression time, and some statistics of the compression.
-Type:
+This action will return time measures for access queries (length 1 and length range), compression time, and some statistics of the compression:
 ```bash
 islrz test [reference filename] [source filename] [bin factor] [nr of index trials] [nr of range trials] [range length]
 ```